How Natural Will My Breast Implants Look And Feel?

 Implant Type (Silicone vs. Saline)

-The choice between silicone or saline implants is one of the biggest decisions perspective patients face.
+The choice between silicone or saline implants is one of the biggest decisions prospective patients face.
 The common consensus is that standard silicone implants tend to have a more natural look and feel compared to their saline counterparts.
 However, in the hands of an experienced plastic surgeon and with correct patient selection, saline implants can look and feel natural, especially if the implant is not placed too high or overfilled.

 Natural Breast Tissue